 - Whitelist Greenhouse’s server IPs (if required) - see Greenhouse Server IP Addresses for the latest list

 If you are developing an integration and do not have a Greenhouse Recruiting account, you will need assistance from a Greenhouse Recruiting user who has the developer permission Can manage All organization's API Credentials to complete the steps below.
-Any Greenhouse user (Site Admin, Job Admin, or Basic) can be assigned a developer permission.
+Any Greenhouse Recruiting user (Site Admin, Job Admin, or Basic) can be assigned a developer permission.
 Click here for more information.

 Generate Harvest API Key